Here are some strategies for safer chemical design:

 - Elimination for the need for associated toxic substances

-The above points will get clearer as we proceed further.
-We need to consider the following while designing safer chemicals.
-While considering these aspects, it will be convenient to divide into two categories, namely external considerations and internal considerations.
+While considering these aspects, it is best to dividethem into two categories, namely external considerations and internal considerations.

 Reduction of exposure or accesiblity: